 HackRead reports that both Facebook and Instagram are suffering widespread outages.
 This is the second significant outage in as many days: yesterday it was Messenger (Forbes).
 They're working on it: at this point the outages seem to be accidents.

-Today's issue includes events affecting Canada, China, Ecuador, European Union, Iran, Italy, Democratic Peoples Republic of Korea, Russia, Singapore, Ukraine, United Kingdom, United States
+Today's issue includes events affecting Canada, China, Ecuador, European Union, Iran, Italy, Democratic Peoples Republic of Korea, Russia, Singapore, Ukraine, United Kingdom, and United States.

 A quick note: we'll be observing Thanksgiving this week, so there will be no Daily News Briefing or Daily Podcast on Thursday or Friday, and no Week that Was this Saturday.
 Everything will return to normal Monday.